RafaySystems/terraform-provider-rafay/docs/resources/eks_cluster.md

 ***Optional***

 - `encrypt_existing_secrets` - (Boolean) Set to false to disable encrypting existing secrets.
-Default is true.
+Default is False.

 <a id="nestedblock--cluster_config--managed_nodegroups"></a>